ROAMER I and ROAMER II

 camera synchronizer Insures perfect t timing between the opening of the shutter and the flash of the bulb.

-Follow the instructions that accompany each Roamer Cable l lash, and Mercury Photoflash Unit, for setting up, and battery and bulb loading.
+Follow the instructions that accompany each Roamer Cable flash, and Mercury Photoflash Unit, for setting up, and battery and bulb loading.
 Do not use the exposure data in the Mercury Photoflash Instruction Sheet, however, as it does not apply to either the Roamer I or Roamer II.
 See pages 18 and 19 for all flash bulb exposure data which applies to these folding camera.

 To determine the proper distance and lens setting for photoflash exposure with the Roamer I and Roamer II: